 Larger grounds may also be exempt, as can the sale of part of the garden or grounds for development.
 However, professional advice is recommended to plan for the best outcome.
 Certain periods of absence from the property can be deemed to be periods of occupation and as such, can count towards the exemption from CGT.
-Prior to 6 April 2020 letting relief gave up to £40,000 (£80,000 for a couple who jointly own the property) to someone letting part or all of a property which was their main residence or was their former main residence at some point in their period of ownership.
-However under the revised rules letting relief is only available where the owner and tenant share occupancy.
+Prior to 6 April 2020 letting relief gave up to £40,000 (£80,000 for a couple who jointly own the property) to someone letting part or all of a property, which was their main residence or was their former main residence at some point in their period of ownership, throughout the period of the let.
+However, under the revised rules letting relief is only available where the owner and tenant share occupancy.